 Troops’ Wives Report Elation Over Capture

 Usually, when Staff Sgt.
-Joey Wommack calls his wife from Iraq after a mission, he sounds tired, as if he is about to collapse from exhaustion.
-This time, he told her he hadn’t slept in 48 hours, but his voice had no sign of fatigue.
+Joey Wommack calls his wife from Iraq, he sounds tired, like he’s about to collapse from exhaustion.
+This time, he told her he hadn’t slept in 48 hours, but his voice betrayed no sign of fatigue.

 ``It was just like he had won the lottery or something,″ Kelly Wommack said Monday in a telephone interview from her Killeen, Texas, home.